Romejanic/myminecraft-bot/CONTRIBUTING.md

 ### 5. Include your Discord username!

-For extra fun, include your full Discord username (name and discriminator number).
+For extra fun, include your full Discord username (e.g. `@memedealer#6607`) in your pull request description.
 If you're a member of this server when the pull request gets accepted, you will receive the Contributor rank and appear in the sidebar!

 ## Conclusion
 Thank you for reading, and thanks for contributing to the project.
 Happy coding!